hughbien/scron/README.md

 Use `make` for common tasks:

 ```
+make build                   # to create a release binary in the bin directory
+make build-static            # to build static binary for Linux
+make install                 # to copy release binary into system bin (uses $INSTALL_BIN)
 make spec                    # to run all tests
 make spec ARGS=path/to/spec  # to run a single test
-make build                   # to create a release binary in the bin directory
-make install                 # to copy release binary into system bin (uses $INSTALL_BIN)
-make release                 # to build releases for darwin/linux (requires docker)
 make clean                   # to remove build artifacts and bin directory
 make run                     # to run locally
 make run ARGS=-h             # to run with local arguments